yyswhsccc/yyswhsccc/README.md

 AI/LMS systems & full-stack.
 I build small, explorable interfaces on top of serious infrastructure — clear states, playful feedback, zero hidden engineering.

-my personal site is a hand-built **Y2K pixel desktop OS**: a slime that live-streams, 72 collectible pikmin (they evolve), an arcade with a nightmare boss, a smartwatch edition, and a terminal that speaks fluent `git`.
+my personal site is a hand-built **pixel desktop OS**: a slime that live-streams, 72 collectible pikmin (they evolve), an arcade with a nightmare boss, a smartwatch edition, and a terminal that speaks fluent `git`.

 **→ [yyswhsccc.github.io/personal-website](https://yyswhsccc.github.io/personal-website/)**